Please ensure Javascript is enabled for purposes of website accessibility

 How It Works

-Augmentative and Alternative Communication (AAC) refers to a range of tools and strategies that support people who have limited or no speech.
-From simple picture boards to high-tech speech-generating devices, AAC helps people communicate effectively and participate more fully in daily life.
+Augmentative and Alternative Communication (AAC) refers to a wide range of tools and strategies that support people who communicate in ways other than speech.
+From simple picture boards to high-tech speech-generating devices, AAC provides people with more options to express themselves, connect with others, and participate in daily life.

-At BlueRocket, our experienced Speech Pathologists provide evidence-based AAC Assessments and support to help clients find the right communication system for their needs.
-We work alongside you to empower communication and foster independence at every stage.
+At BlueRocket, our experienced Speech Pathologists provide evidence-based AAC assessments and support to help each person explore and find the communication system that works best for them.
+We work alongside families and individuals to empower authentic communication, self-expression, and meaningful participation at every stage.

 Steps Involved